NorthStarUAS/FlightData/README.md

 * UMN Goldy 1, Goldy 3

 (With some effort) it is possible to extend this library to support flight data from other autopilot systems.
+Some of the tools built on top of the flight data loader include:

+* Running the UMN/AEM/UAV lab EKF and comparing it's output to the onboard native EKF.
+* Generating HUD overlays on action cam flight footage.
+* Various automatic magnetometer and IMU temp calibration tools.
+* Mapping, stitching, and geotagging tools.